mcfcs/sorpple/README.md

 | `jobstreet_state.json` | JobStreet |

 All three are git-ignored and auto-created on first run.
-To re-seed a source from scratch, delete its state file and run again.
+To re-seed a source from scratch, delete its state file and restart.

 ---